obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 This will allow rigorous testing and smoother production implementation.

 Note: CRUD is an acronym for Create, Read, Update and Delete.

 ### Existing System

 There is no existing computer based system.
+No systematic method to track harware and sofware life cycles.

+### Disaster Preparedness

+Should the IRS system not be accessable forms will be developed to log problems.
+These can be entered after the system is restored.

 ### User Cases

 For the IRS system we will use "persona's" to tease out the requirements.